kevpstephens/daily-spews-frontend/README.md

 </p>
 <br>

-A modern, responsive React frontend for Daily Spews - a satirical news application built as part of the Northcoders Software Development Bootcamp. <br>
+A **production-ready**, responsive React frontend for Daily Spews - a satirical news application that demonstrates professional web development practices and modern React architecture. <br>

+✨ **What makes this special:**

-- Built with **React 19**, **Vite**, and **React Router** for a fast, modern user experience
+- **Latest React 19** features with optimised rendering and modern hooks
-- Features a clean, intuitive interface for browsing articles, topics, and user profiles
-- Includes user authentication, article voting, commenting, and avatar management
+- **Production-grade architecture** with comprehensive error handling and logging
+- **Full accessibility compliance** with keyboard navigation and ARIA support
-- Responsive design that works seamlessly on desktop and mobile devices
+- **Mobile-first responsive design** that works flawlessly across all devices
+- **Optimistic UI updates** for seamless user experience
-- Real-time toast notifications and comprehensive error handling
+- **Professional code quality** with ESLint (Airbnb standards), Prettier, and comprehensive testing
-- Connects to the Daily Spews API backend for data management

 <br>